 Pink Tax Statistics & Facts Around the World

-1. Women are charged 37% more than men for the same amount of goods.
+1. Women are charged 42% more than men for the same amount of goods.

-Research conducted in 2016 showed that this is true for all ages and a variety of products.
-Toys, makeup, and clothes are all more expensive when they are manufactured to target the female audience.
+In other words, based on the pink tax calculator, toys, makeup, and clothes are all more expensive when they are manufactured to target the female audience.

-2. Pink tax amounts to $1,351 per woman a year.
+3. Pink tax is debunked — the pink tax amounts to $1,351 per woman a year.

 This means that by the time you are 30, you will have paid $40,530 more in the Value Added Tax than a man who had the same spending habits.
 The only difference is that you will not get any greater value for that money.